Tourism and Sports

 In all cross-border cases, co-operation with lawyers from other jurisdictions is essential and building up relationships can make a huge difference to the outcome of such cases.

-Philip Banks is Chair of PEOPIL’s Sports and Tourism European Exchange Group (EEG) and is a Partner in the UK Law firm Irwin Mitchell.
+Philip Banks is Chair of PEOPIL’s Sports and Tourism Special Interest Group and is a Partner in the UK Law firm Irwin Mitchell.

 Philip heads up a team in their UK International Travel Litigation Group.
 He acts for clients who have been injured in accidents while they are travelling or working abroad, or for foreign nationals who have accidents in the UK.
 Many of the clients who Philip represents have sustained serious, and in some cases, life-changing injuries in all kinds of accidents including coach crashes, accidents in hotels and accidents at work.